codewitch-honey-crisis/gfx/docs/pixels.md

 ``rgba_pixel<N>`` declares an RGB pixel with an [alpha channel](#1.5) that can be used for [alpha blending](drawing.md#5.6).

-There are also shorthands for yuv, ycbcr (used by JPG) and indexed pixels.
+There are also shorthands for yuv, ycbcr (used by JPG), hsl, hsv, cmyk, and indexed pixels.

 <a name="1.2"></a>